MASSAGE THERAPY at Health In The Bay.

 Who is the best Message Therapist for me?

-Choosing a Message Therapist is a very personal choice.
-It’s not just a matter of choosing an experienced and qualified therapist.
-What should also be considered are whether the therapist uses techniques you require and need, make you feel well looked after and comfortable, and can communicate actively with you to help you get the best out of your sessions both during and between appointments.
+Choosing a Massage Therapist is a very personal choice, and it’s not just a matter of choosing an experienced and qualified masseuse.
+You should also consider whether the masseuse uses the techniques you prefer or need, makes you feel well looked after and comfortable, and can communicate actively with you to help you get the best out of your treatments, both during and between appointments.
 Below are the favoured techniques by our two massage therapists – Henry and Ingrid.

 - Remedial Massage – Remedial Massage is the systematic assessment and treatment.